chaosmaou/wivrn-guide/README.md

 ---
 # Valve Proton

-The recommended proton version will vary depending on your distro.
+The recommended proton version will vary depending on your distro of choice.

 ## Bazzite